Business Categorization

 1. How it works

 Through Hurdlr's Plaid or MX integration, your user's transactions are pulled into Hurdlr as soon as Plaid makes them available.
-All of those transactions are then run through Hurdlr's proprietary algorithms, which leverage the user's business type, accountant best practices, and the behavior of similar businesses within the Hurdlr app's 700k+ users.
+All of those transactions are then run through Hurdlr's proprietary algorithms, which leverage the user's business type, accountant best practices, and the behavior of similar businesses within the Hurdlr API's 1.3M+ users.
 The expense transactions are then categorized in three primary ways:

 a) Business Categories: Hurdlr uses categories specific to the user's business, which a non-accountant business owner can understand.
 For example, an Uber driver's expense might be categorized as "Car Wash".